 |

+| Who Needs Life Insurance?
 If someone depends on you financially then you need life insurance.
 Life insurance reduces uncertainty, giving

 a greater peace of mind while replacing the possibility of a large loss of income with a known smaller loss